 Establishment of Service Centers

-Through such initiatives, CO2 and air pollution emissions have been reduced by an equivalent of approximately 1,500 vehicles across all centers.
+Through such initiatives, CO2 and air pollution emissions have been reduced by an equivalent of approximately 1,500 vehicles across all centers

 *Tokyo Metropolis and other areas (It differs depending on the ordinance of each prefecture.)